What are the opening times?

 Parking for Disabled

-There is provision for disabled parking at Bethesda Chapel which is located very close to the Festival site.
+There is provision for disabled parking adjacent to the Festival site.
 It is free and very accessible, just follow the signs.

 St John’s Ambulance will be present on site all weekend and will be located close to the Festival entrance.